(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Change in voice or hoarseness

-• Ear pain or trouble hearing
+• Ear pain, ringing in the ears or trouble hearing

 • Headaches